zajdaf/Transmi/README.md

 # Torrent-web-interface
-A web interface to manage files downloaded from torrents
+A web interface to manage torrents.
+Can be used by multiple users.
+To each user his account, files and folder on the machine.